Butterfly Pea Flower Tea: Benefits, Brewing & Safety Guide

 Historical timeline of butterfly pea flower use

-Period Use of Butterfly Pea Flower
+The Long History of Butterfly Pea Flower

 Regional names and variations

-• India: Aparajita or Shankhpushpi
+• India calls it Aparajita or Shankhpushpi.

 The science behind the magic: why does it change color?